Chapter 4

 Appeared to sight down the length of the tiny spear and released the string.

-Eku was astonished when the string and bowed stick snapped back to position and sent the tiny spear flying faster than the eye could follow to pierce the water with a distinct plunking.
+Eku was astonished when the bowed stick snapped back to its starting position, the tiny spear flying faster than the eye could follow to pierce the water with a distinct plunking.

-Tiuti yelped and raised his arms and looked at Eku, “Wonderful, yes?”
+Tiuti yelped and raised his arms and finally looked at Eku, “Wonderful, yes?”

 With a wide grin, Eku could only nod and watch in amazement as Umthi stepped forward to retrieve the tiny spear, smiling as he lifted it from the water with a fat catfish wriggling from the end.

 “The Mantel use this weapon for fish and ducks,” Tiuti said.
-“They are not accurate from a distance, but very effective along the shoreline.”
+“They are not accurate from a distance, but very effective along the water.”

 “It flew so fast,” Eku said.